 General CAF Reference Documents

-Through a new program, loans may be available from the State Clean Water Revolving Fund for replacement, removal, or upgrade of storage tanks or remediation of releases.
+Loans may be available from the State Clean Water Revolving Fund for replacement, removal, or upgrade of storage tanks or remediation of releases.
 Please go to /construction-programs/clean-water-state-revolving-fund-cwsrf/ for more information.
-Applications are now being accepted year-round on an as-needed basis.
+Applications are accepted year-round on an as-needed basis.